 You need a proper risk governance structure in place or a repeatable and manageable process to assess risk on a per-project basis.
 Align your business objectives with the privacy and compliance requirements necessary to do business and the security controls that will protect, refine, and review your organization’s risk as it changes.

 If organizations hold regular security awareness training, it is usually impersonal and easily forgotten.
 Humanize your security awareness and training programs to embed security as part of employees’ daily jobs.

 Security awareness and training must persist after onboarding.
 Employees must know the importance of security in business, understand how to protect their and the organization’s data, and enable coworkers to improve their security knowledge and practices.

 The first step?
 Establishing an in-person, collaborative program for security awareness and training that is managed and measurable.

 Security culture comes from a strong security awareness and training program that socializes security as part of everyday operations.
 As such, security must inform the overall business strategy.
 Security risk management encapsulates IT security as an enabler of the business, not as an obstacle.

-For more information on cybersecurity and to see the data security priorities of organizations like yours in the association industry, check out our latest survey, THE STATE OF CYBERSECURITY.
+For more information on cybersecurity and to see the data security priorities of organizations like yours in the association industry, check out The Ultimate Guide to Cybersecurity for Associations.